Arch-turion/helic-axis-model/README.md

 - This enables forward-looking assessments of flare likelihood based on current solar state.
 - Larger sample size testing currently being done this week.
 The x-flares tested in shown results were randomly selected not handpicked for results.
 - This system operationalizes a novel phase-derivative signal derived from the Helic Axis theoretical framework.
 It ingests public solar data streams and validates predictions against NOAA flare catalogs in real time.
 A theory-first approach led to a working monitor with empirical evidence of predictive lift (accuracy, significance, lead-time).
 The public repo demonstrates the external validation pipeline; proprietary phase computation and calibration methods are intentionally withheld.
 Engagement options: blind backtests, prospective pilot via webhook, and tamper-evident audit logs.
+- This repository is the initial part of the corpus alongside the connected papers made in September with the full corpus already in mind to show this is a substrate independent phenomena that is extrapolatable and meant to be the empirically testable anchor for the corpus.

 [View full results](results/validation_results.json) | [See validation output](results/command_output.md)

-## Beyond Stellar Consciousness
-This repository is the initial part of the corpus alongside the connected papers made in September with the full corpus already in mind to show this is a substrate independent phenomena that is extrapolatable and meant to be the empirically testable anchor for the corpus.

 ## License